-Applicants may submit more than one Application to this FOA or under a single Topic Area, provided that each Application is for a unique and distinct project.
-Each Application must have a distinct title and be readily distinguishable.
+Applicants may submit more than one application to this FOA or under a single Topic Area, provided that each application is for a distinct project.
+Each application must have a distinct title, unique Control Number as assigned by EERE Exchange during the registration process, and be readily distinguishable.